Grow & Give

 Gleaning at Local Farms

 Consider helping us harvest excess produce from farmer’s fields spring, summer and fall.
 Gleaning events are coordinated by HDFFA with our partner farms and produce is donated on-site to NeighborImpact, the food bank, and is delivered directly to their warehouse for their clients.
-Please take a moment to fill out our volunteer form if you are interested in being part of this gratifying experience.
+If you’re interested in participating in this gratifying experience you can join our Glean Team by filling out our volunteer form.

 “This donation program is a triple win: farmers market shoppers can donate $5 to HDFFA and are entered to a $30 gift basket from local farmers; HDFFA supports our local farmers by purchasing their fresh food at retail prices; and food bank patrons receive locally grown fresh food at the pantry.” -Jane Sabin Davis, Program Manager